Electricity sector in Australia: Electricity supply

 As of 2011, electricity producers in Australia were not building gas-fired power stations, while the four major banks were unwilling to make loans for coal-fired power stations, according to EnergyAustralia (formerly TRUenergy).
 In 2014, an oversupply of generation was expected to persist until 2024.
 However, a report published in 2017 by the Australian Energy Market Operator projected that energy supply in 2018 and 2019 is expected to meet demands, with a risk of supply falling short at peak demand times.

 From 2003 to 2013 real electric prices for households increased by an average of 72%.
 Much of this increase in price has been attributed to over-investment in increasing distribution networks and capacity, and environmental policy impacts.
 Further price increases are predicted to be moderate over the next few years (2017 on) due to changes in the regulation of transmission and distribution networks as well as increased competition in electricity wholesale markets as supply and demand merge.

+Between 2010 and 2021, total electricity generation increased by 5% to 265 TWh, with coal contributing 53% and natural gas 19%, while renewables accounted for 27%.
+The incremental demand for power since 2000 has been met entirely by renewables, with a 22% reduction in coal-generated electricity due to an increase in solar and wind power, driven by subsidies and falling costs.
+Solar energy saw an annual growth rate of 56%, with wind energy at 16% over the same time period.
+Notably, approximately 30% of Australian households have installed solar photovoltaic (PV) systems, representing the highest adoption rate worldwide.